 The Mari El Republic is situated in the basin of the middle Volga River.
 Extending north from the left bank of the Volga and drained by its tributaries, the Vetluga, Bolshaya and Malaya Kokshaga, and Ilet, the republic consists of a level, often swampy, plain that rises gently toward the east, where it merges with the low Vyatka Hills.

-The capital city of Mari El is Yoshkar-Ola, ist distance from Moscow is 825 km.
+The capital city of Mari El is Yoshkar-Ola, and the distance from Moscow is 825 km.

 The official languages of the republic are Mari (hill and meadow dialiects) and Russian.
 The population is about 682,300 people (2018), of whom some 470 000 live in the cities and 290 000 are rural.
 Population density is 32.7 people per km2